-Does a non-custodial parent have to sign a passport consent form before a child can leave the country?
-If you are a divorced parent, you need to be aware that there are specific rules regarding passports for children who come from divorced families.
+Does a non-custodial parent have to sign a passport consent form before a child can be issued a passport to leave the country?
+If you are planning on getting a passport for your child, there are specific rules you need to be aware of.

-Below Brette Sember J.D. answers the most frequently asked questions concerning custody and passport consent issues:
+Family law expert Brette Sember, J.D. answers the most frequently asked questions concerning passport consent issues below:

 Brette's Answer: Generally, you need permission of the court to leave the country during a custody case.
-As for obtaining a passport, you can check the regulations on the US Department of State web site (please refer to Special Requirements for Children under Age 16 for more information).
+As for obtaining a passport, you can check the regulations on the US Department of State web site referenced at the beginning of this article.

 Heather's Question: In the future I'd like to have a passport for my 7 year old son.
 I have been trying to reach his father by phone, without any luck.
 They are unable to serve him papers for child support, so how am I supposed to get him served for the passport consent?
 Can I do this without his consent if I can't even get a hold of him?